Teaching and learning literacy at MAPS

 Middle Primary: Years 3 and 4

-At the Middle Primary level we transition to a teaching approach which involves students reading and creating a wide variety of different text types.
-Some students in this age group continue with a structured approach if they need some extra support to reach a competent decoding ability.
-All students continue to learn the rules and patterns of the English language using 'The Code', a specially designed spelling programme that teaches spelling in a systematic, sequenced and explicit way, just like the structured approach they experience in the junior years.
+At the Middle Primary level we continue on the structured literacy journey where the teaching approach involves students reading and creating a wide variety of different text types.
+Some students in this age group continue with a structured approach similar to junior years if they need some extra support to reach a competent decoding ability.
+All students continue to learn the rules and patterns of the English language using 'iDeal', a specially designed spelling programme that teaches spelling in a systematic, sequenced and explicit way, just like the structured approach they experience in the junior years.

 Senior Primary: Years 5 and 6

 At the Senior Primary level students continue to engage with and create a wide variety of texts and these become increasingly complex and challenging.
 There is also more deliberate use of texts for different purposes in other curriculum areas (e.g. reports and explanations in the Social Science curriculum, procedural texts in the Science and Technology curriculums).
-Students continue to learn spelling using the sequence from 'The Code' and use digital devices as well as handwriting to create texts.
+Students continue to learn spelling using the scope and sequence from 'iDeal' and use digital devices as well as handwriting to create texts.